Envek/rubyworld-keep-it-ruby/slides.md

 <div class="absolute bottom-64px right-128px rotate-350 text-5xl">🏯</div>

 <!--
 Evil Martians is also in Japan!
 We have an office in Osaka!
 Be sure to contact us if you happen to visit Osaka and are interested in Mars!
-Unfortunately, we do not yet have an office in Shimane, but maybe some day.
+There are many of us, all year round!
+So reach out, we are always happy to connect and talk Ruby.
 -->

 ---